svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 1. Doga Gürsoy<sup>{1}</sup>, PhD, Assistant Computational Scientist, APS, Argonne National Laboratory; @dgursoy on Github.
 2. Francesco De Carlo<sup>{1}</sup>, PhD, Scientific leader, APS, Argonne National Laboratory; @decarlof on Github.

-I am in touch with the core developers of the TomoPy library who will mentor me with respect to tomography scientific programming.
+I am in touch with the core developers of the TomoPy library who will mentor me with respect to the Tomography scientific programming.
 A Julia core-developer will be sought for helping with code reviews.

 ### Logistics
 + Communicate via emails and github issues.